Gman-Superfly/PSON_Sparse_Coherence_Recovery/docs/airtight/fairness_analysis.md

 ## Conclusion

-✅ **The test is fair for evaluation-budget comparison.**
+ **The test is fair for evaluation-budget comparison.**

 The 20/20 win rate demonstrates that PSON's orthogonal exploration + deterministic fallback is effective at escaping local minima that trap pure deterministic descent, even when both methods have the same computational budget.

-The baseline getting stuck (0% acceptance) in 9/20 scenarios is **not a bug**—it's evidence that deterministic descent fails on these landscapes, which is exactly what PSON is designed to solve.
+The baseline getting stuck (0% acceptance) in 9/20 scenarios is **not a bug** - it's evidence that deterministic descent fails on these landscapes, which is exactly what PSON is designed to solve.

 ---